 Even though Parsr brings some structure to the PDF, the text is still scrambled, i.e., due to hyphens.
 The underlying Python package pd3f-core tries to reconstruct the original continuous text by removing hyphens, new lines and/or spaces.
 It uses language models to guess how the original text looked like.

 pd3f is especially useful for languages with long words such as German.
 It was mainly developed to parse German letters and official documents.
-Besides German pd3f supports English, Spanish and French.
+Besides German pd3f supports English, Spanish, French and Italian.
 More languages will be added later.